qcjames53/AJM-RouteSummaries/README.md

 * START TIME
     * An MS-Excel formatted time representing the start time of the current route.
 This time should be consistent for all entries in a  given date, route, direction, run combination.
 * ONBOARD
     * The number of passengers carried over from a previous route on a given run if the number of passengers on board is above 0.
-Used as a human check in the input spreadsheet.
+Should be the same for all stops on one route with the same start date & time.
 * STOP NUMBER
     * The bus stop number of this stop.
 Stops where no passengers depart or board may be ommited.
 * ARRIVAL TIME